 Throughout the year, the Disney Vacation Club hosts special events for it’s members – one of the most popular being the Moonlight Magic after hours events.
 Exclusive access to a Walt Disney World theme park, rare characters, and free ice cream?
 Sign me up!
-I was fortunate enough to have a friend who is a DVC member invite me to their 2018 event at Hollywood Studios
+I was fortunate enough to have a friend who is a DVC member invite me to the Disney’s Hollywood Studio’s DVC Moonlight Magic event!

 What is DVC Moonlight Magic?

 Moonlight Magic is a special event exclusively for Disney Vacation Members and their guests.
 They take place in one of Disney theme parks or water parks after normal operating hours giving attendees a chance to ride lines with little to no wait, enjoy complimentary food and beverages, meet rare characters, and experience special entertainment.
-Already in 2018 events have been held in Magic Kingdom, Animal Kingdom, Epcot, and Typhoon Lagoon.
-And these events aren’t limited to Walt Disney World!
-The next DVC Moonlight Magic event is coming up in November at Disney’s California Adventure at Disneyland.
+Previously events have also been held in Magic Kingdom, Animal Kingdom, Epcot, and Typhoon Lagoon at Walt Disney World in Florida, and Disney’s California Adventure at the Disneyland Resort in California!

 Arrival and Event Check-In

 Since we had a group of us coming from several different directions, my friends and I met outside the entrance to Disney’s Hollywood Studios at 6:30 PM.
 Even though the event officially didn’t start until 9:00 PM, we could enter the park beginning at 7:00 PM.
 Just outside the main gates there was a sign directing people on where to go to sign in and pick up wrist bands for the event.
 There were also wristband distribution sites at DVC resorts as well as inside the park for those who started their day there earlier.
 My friend who made the reservations gave the Cast Members her name, confirmed her number of guests, and we all received wrist bands, event programs/times guides and our food vouchers for the evening.